-Serious employment disputes are often settled by written agreement, frequently on terms stating that the employee’s employment will terminate from an agreed date and that the employer will make a payment to the employee.
-Often, settlement is stated to be in full and final settlement of all matters arising out of the employment relationship.
-Settlement agreements are also commonly executed by a mediator from the Ministry of Business, Innovation and Employment (MBIE) under s149 of the Employment Relations Act 2000 (the Act).
-Such agreements are only enforceable by the Employment Relations Authority (the Authority) and the Employment Court (EC) and they provide the parties with little scope with which to subsequently challenge their validity.
+Serious employment disputes are often settled by written agreement which is stated to be in full and final settlement of all matters arising out of the employment relationship.
+Such agreements are also commonly executed pursuant to s149 of the Employment Relations Act 2000 meaning they are only enforceable by the Employment Relations Authority (the Authority) and the Employment Court (EC) and that the validity of the agreement is more difficult to challenge.

-In light of the Court of Appeal’s decision in JP Morgan, there could be significant ramifications for both employees and employers alike if sufficient care is not taken when negotiating and recording settlement agreements.
-In particular, careful consideration must be given to:
+Accordingly, there could be significant ramifications for parties to an agreement if sufficient care is not taken when negotiating and recording terms.
+In particular, both parties should consider:

-- What remedies will likely be sought if the settlement agreement is breached.
-As noted above, while the Authority and EC have jurisdiction to enforce s149 agreements, they cannot award damages for any loss suffered as a result of a breach.
-Conversely, while damages are available for claims brought in the District or High Court, there is more scope for a party to have such agreements set aside by the Court under the general principles of contract law.
-However, neither the District nor the High Court have jurisdiction to deal with s149 agreements.
+- What remedies would be sought if the settlement agreement is breached.
+While the Authority and EC have exclusive jurisdiction to enforce s149 agreements, they cannot award damages for any loss suffered as a result of a breach.
+Conversely, while damages are available for claims brought in the District or High Court, there is more scope for a party to challenge the validity of the settlement agreement.

-In light of the above, if you are looking to settle an employment dispute whether as an employer or an employee we recommend that legal advice be sought at the earliest possible opportunity to ensure that you and/or your business are aware of the ramifications of the decisions you are making and are adequately protected.
+If you are looking to settle an employment dispute, whether as an employer or an employee, we recommend that legal advice be sought at the earliest possible opportunity to ensure that you are aware of the ramifications of the decisions you are making and are adequately protected.